Teamwork/ot-rich-text/README.md

 }
 ```

 When presence is transformed against an operation, the `u` and `c` properties are preserved and all selections are adjusted, if needed.
-For example, if an operation is inserted before a selection, the selection is incremented by 1.
+For example, if a character is inserted before a selection, the selection is incremented by 1.